Summaries of Financed Projects

 New York State implemented the Center for Employment Opportunity’s transitional employment model to reduce recidivism and promote the employment of recently released ex-offenders on parole.

-Santa Clara’s Project Welcome Home aims to reduce chronic homelessness using a “Housing First” approach coupled with Assertive Community Treatment which identifies, coordinates and delivers appropriate supports.
+Santa Clara’s Project Welcome Home aims to reduce chronic homelessness via PFS using a “Housing First” approach coupled with Assertive Community Treatment that identifies, coordinates, and delivers appropriate supports.

 South Carolina’s project expands the Nurse-Family Partnership home-visiting program to improve outcomes for mothers and children.